wildfyre-app/jvm/README.md

 [![Javadocs](https://bit.ly/2vxyIa5)](https://bit.ly/2OBImBj)
 [![Maven Central](https://bit.ly/2AiQT95)](https://bit.ly/2K1PTG4)

-## Installation

-To install this library for testing..., clone it and ensure you have Java installed (at least version 1.8).

-You can check your Java version by running:

-    $ java -version

-To use this library as a dependency, you WILL BE able to import it from MavenCentral in the future.
+## Making a project using this library

+This library is available on [MavenCentral](https://search.maven.org/search?q=g:net.wildfyre), you can find the different ways to import it there.

-## Testing...
+## Collaborating

+Bugs, tasks and issues are discussed [here](https://phabricator.wildfyre.net/tag/libwf-java/), the source code is available [here](https://phabricator.wildfyre.net/source/libwf-java/).

 Here is the list of commands you can use to check the code (you can replace `./gradlew` by `gradlew.bat` on Windows):